 Bingo Scotland is a sister site to Think Bingo.
 It's been around for ages in online bingo terms and it now drifts along in comparison to bigger brands, such as Cheeky and Foxy, that now occupy this stable.
 Despite the name the site isn't just for Scots - anyone is welcome - but the idea behind the site was for it to be localised and attract ex-pats.

 The Bingo Scotland site uses the Cassava bingo platform.
 In August/September 2011 the site switched to being a standalone bingo room and became part of the Cashcade network alongside ITV, Rollover and Telly Talk Bingo.
-The site remains Scottish blue but could benefit from an update.
-Anyway how has Bingo Scotland fared since we last reviewed them back in 2011?
+In 2017, the site had a much needed upgrade - but lost it's unique Scottish independence!

 Bingo Scotland offer comparable bonuses to their networked sisters, with first time players receiving a 200% deposit bonus up to £100.
 Pay in £10 and they will give you a £20 bonus to spend on bingo - wagering terms apply!
 Sadly due to the Point of Consumption tax changes there are no longer reload bonuses available and we've not seen a bonus code for this brand in a long time.
 New players do however get access to a free bingo room for three days after registration.